jonidaniel/jonidaniel/README.md

 ## Biography
 Hello, fellow builders!
 You've found your way to the right place!

+I started as a Business Information Technologies student in Tampere University of Applied Sciences in 2020, majoring in Software Development.
+Since then I shifted over to Laurea UAS, still continuing with software and programming.
+Soon I'm graduating as a Bachelor of Business Administration.
+My degree's lacking only an internship and a thesis project (165/210 ECTS).

-I started studying Software Development in Tampere University of Applied Sciences in 2020.
-I took my first baby steps into programming with object-oriented basics in Java, gradually shifting towards and finally landing on Node.js development.
-Along the way I've touched many things like: JS/HTML/CSS, MySQL, Git, Python, Bash, Linux, C++, Kotlin, Swift, etc.
+I took my first baby steps into programming with object-oriented basics in Java, then shifted towards mobile development with Android Studio and Kotlin, and later doing web dev with JS and backend dev in Node.js.
+Of course, I've also touched many other things along the way, like xCode and Swift, databases like MongoDB and SQLite, Git, Python, Bash, Linux, C++.
+I like to think I'm very confident in HTML/CSS, MySQL.

-I'm now looking for an internship to bring my studies to an end.
-I'm mostly interested in cloud, also DevOps/data/AI/ML.
-My BBA degree's lacking only an internship and a thesis project (165/210 ECTS).
+Nowadays I'm mostly interested in AWS Cloud, Machine Learning frameworks like PyTorch, and doing Data Science with Python's NumPy, SciPy, Pandas, GeoPandas, Matplotlib, Lonboard, and such.

 ## Core Competences
 ### Crafting AWS Solutions